bermi/eventify/README.md

     });

+All event methods also support an event map syntax, as an alternative to positional arguments:

+    book.on({
+      "change:title": titleView.update,
+      "change:author": authorPane.update,
+      "destroy": bookView.remove
+    });

 ### *off* object.off([event], [callback], [context])

 Remove a previously-bound callback function from an object.
 If no context is specified, all of the versions of the callback with different contexts will be removed.
 If no callback is specified, all callbacks for the event will be removed.
 If no event is specified, all event callbacks on the object will be removed.